 H+ + A– (conjugate base) → HA (backwards)

 The reaction is shortened as follows:

 HA ⇔ H+ + A–

-After a certain time, the speed of the forwards reaction will be the same as the backward reaction.
-The concentrations of the reactants and the products will remain stable – the system is said to be at equilibrium.
+With time, the speed of the forward reaction is the same as the reverse reaction.
+The concentrations of the reactants and the products remain stable under equilibrium.

-If K is large the reaction will give mostly products with only small amounts of reactants remaining.
-If K is small there will only be small amounts of the products.
-In the case of acid dissociation in water:
+If K is large, the reaction yields products with small amounts of residual reactants.
+If K is small, only small amounts of products are generated.
+In the case of acid dissociation in water,

 HA → H+ + A–